mojaloop/ml-reference-connectors/national-bank-mw-core-connector/docs/payee-transfers.md

-# Payee Transfers for this DFSP
+# NBM Payee Receive Transfer
 This sequence diagram shows the requests involved in a typical transfer execution phase from the mojaloop connector to the DFSP core connector.
 This stage involves the mojaloop connector sending a request to credit a beneficiary's account with the funds specified in a POST /transfers request.
 After the POST /transfers request, if the request is successfully handled, the final result should be a funds reservation in the CBS Api.
 After a reserved response is sent back to the Mojaloop Connector, the Mojaloop Connector will eventually send back a patch notification that then actually credits funds to the intended beneficiary's account.
 There are 3 actors involved in the process i.e
 - ML Connector, the mojaloop connection middleware
 - CC, the core connector that interfaces the mojaloop connector to the core banking apis